-- i. harass or bully another individual or group in any way, - ii. engage in the practice of 'trolling' as described in 2.2. - iii. share indecent or profane content, - iv. dishonestly present themselves as someone else (either real or fictional) with the purpose of deceiving, - v. share copyrighted material without proper acknowledgement and permission of the copyright-holder, - vi. unlawfully share personal data about a person so as to undermine their rights under the Data Protection Act; this includes the sharing of confidential information relating to any formal School function, such as assessment outcomes or disciplinary procedures. - vii. seek to represent the School unofficially or present their options as being those of the School's without the written permission of the FSB Press Office.
-This includes using the School's branding and intellectual property (branding, logos trademarks etc.)
+- 3.1.
+The school's Codes of Conduct apply to individuals' use of social media as they would do in any other circumstances. - 3.2.
+FSB may take action where an individual is found to have used social media to: - i. make offensive and, or, derogatory comments. - ii. harass or bully another individual or group in any way, - iii. engage in the practice of 'trolling' as described in 2.2. - iv. share indecent or profane content, - v. dishonestly present themselves as someone else (either real or fictional) with the purpose of deceiving, - vi. share copyrighted material without proper acknowledgement and permission of the copyright-holder, - vii. unlawfully share personal data about a person to undermine their rights under the Data Protection Act; this includes the sharing of confidential information relating to any formal school function, such as assessment outcomes or disciplinary procedures. - viii. seek to represent the school unofficially or present their options as being those of the school's without the written permission of the FSB Press Office.
+This includes using the school's branding and intellectual property (branding, logos trademarks etc.)